 Industrial homework is prohibited unless the employer is licensed, and the employee has been issued a certificate by the Department of Labor and Training.
 Licenses are issued only to employers that already operate establishments in which the employees do the same or similar work at the same or similar rates as the homeworkers.

 Individuals may not do industrial homework unless they have a certificate from the Department of Labor and Training permitting them to do homework at the address named in the certificate.
-In industries in which homework is not customary, certificates are ...
+In industries in which homework is not customary, certificates are issued only to workers aged 50 years or over or who are physically handicapped and unable to ...